Syllabus and Policies for Generative AI

 The information you enter in prompts is retained by some generative AI programs.

-- Be aware that you are logged in under your ASU affiliated account and follow all technology use guidelines and expectations for information security.
+• Be aware that you are logged in using your ASU-affiliated account and follow all ASU technology use guidelines and information security expectations.

-- Adhere to all FERPA laws and expectations of student privacy.
+• Adhere to all FERPA laws and expectations related to student privacy.

-- Don’t accidentally disclose or share code or other information sensitive to ASU research or operations.
+• Do not disclose proprietary code, research data, or other information sensitive to ASU research or operations.

 Sample Syllabi Statements for Use of Generative AI